adlane/wifi-test-suite-orchestrator/README.md

 ### Supported operations

 * `eq` assert that the provided value is equals to the current value
+* `neq` assert that the provided value is not equals to the current value
 * `lt` assert that the provided value is less than the current value
 * `lte` assert that the provided value is equals or less than the current value
 * `gt` assert that the provided value is greater than the current value